NylonLogic1355/SonicSwirl/README.md

 Credit goes to:
+The [Sonic Physics Guide](https://info.sonicretro.org/Sonic_Physics_Guide) for the amazing research that was adapted for the game's physics.
 [@raeleus](https://github.com/raeleus) for the original Particle Pack UI skin [@tommyettinger](https://github.com/tommyettinger) for the gdx-setup tool that was used to generate the project, as well as the adapted UI skin.
 [@louplayer] (https://github.com/louplayer) for the edited Sonic sprites (https://www.spriters-resource.com/custom_edited/sonicthehedgehogcustoms/sheet/160249/)
 Techokami for ripping the tileset for AIZ.
 Sonic Team, DIMPS and SEGA for the original games.

 Copyright 2023 SonicGDX